Our History

 TCOM accepted its first class of 20 students in 1970 and celebrated its first graduation in 1974 with 18 graduates.
 The next year, TCOM officially merged with the North Texas State University — now the University of North Texas.

-In 1993, the Graduate School of Biomedical Sciences was established, which marked the beginning of TCOM’s expansion into a graduate university with multiple colleges and degree options.
+In 1993, the College of Biomedical and Translational Sciences was established, which marked the beginning of TCOM’s expansion into a graduate university with multiple colleges and degree options.
 Shortly after, the name was changed to the University of North Texas Health Science Center.

 Since the name change, HSC has added four colleges.
-The first undergraduate program was added in 2022 to GSBS, which then was renamed the School of Biomedical Sciences.
+The first undergraduate program was added in 2022 to CBTS, which then was renamed the College of Biomedical and Translational Sciences.

 In 2004, the Center for Biohealth opened.
 CBH is now home to the Center for Human Identification and Institute for Translational Research.